 How does one argue with someone who is a projector?
 Do they tell them about their projection, and the projector realizes it?
 Probably not.

 The best approach to confronting a projecting person is after the argument.
 During an argument, emotions fly high, and the person will probably not listen.
 Once the argument is over and there are cooler heads, talk to them about it.
 If they see their flaws and they want to improve, then good job.
 Don’t feel like you are obligated to change a person.
 Unless you are a professional, you may not be able to.
 Instead, the person projecting needs to talk to a professional to live a better life without projection.

-Projection is a way for you to ignore your flaws.
-If you're noticing your projection and want to change, or help a loved one change, don't be afraid to speak to a therapist.
-A therapist can help bring the projection to the conscious forefront of your mind and teach you how to project less.
-Often, the projection is unconscious.
-A therapist can teach a person how to be more mindful during a conversation and teach them ways to argue their points without projection.
+Projecting is a way for you to ignore your flaws.
+If you’re noticing you’re projecting and want to change, or help a loved one change, don’t be afraid to speak to a therapist.
+A therapist can help bring the projecting to the conscious forefront of your mind and teach you how to project less.
+Often, the projecting is unconscious.
+A therapist can teach a person how to be more mindful during a conversation and teach them ways to explain their points without projecting.
 Then, they can improve on the flaws they find themselves projecting onto others.
-There are many ways to treat projection so you can stop projecting and start improving.
+There are many ways to treat projecting so you can stop projecting and start improving.

 Previous ArticleWhat Does Repression Psychology Mean?